 - Any exhaust fan and housing should be cleaned at least twice a year. - ◆ The acrylic and fiberglass (tub & showers) fixtures should last the lifetime of your home: however, the use of harsh abrasive cleaners and hard bristled sponges or brushes may wear through the finish.
 Use only liquid non-abrasive cleaning preparations to maintain the finish.
 Polishing with a light coat of paste wax is also suggested.
 Chips and cracks occurring after the Pre-Settlement Review are not warranted. - Cultured marble surfaces should be cleaned with mild soap only.
 Polishing with a light coat of paste wax will help preserve the surface.
 Chips and cracks occurring after the Pre-Settlement Review are not warranted. - Vinyl floor tile can be cleaned with mild non-abrasive detergent.
 Before waxing the floor, check with the vinyl floor manufacturer for their recommendations on which, if any, product to use.
-Damages occurring after the Pre-Settlement Review are not warranted. - Wood surfaces and cabinets should be cleaned using a product recommended for wood.
+Damages occurring after the Pre-Settlement Review are not warranted. - Wood surfaces and cabinets should be cleaned using a product recommended for wood. - ◆ Just like your granite countertops, the grout of your tile backsplashes and the entirety of your stone backsplashes should be sealed with sealer just as often.
+A strong sealant will serve to protect your stone backsplashes and grout from water, food, and grease.
+Plus, this will make it much easier to clean.

-KITCHEN COUNTER TOPS AND VANITY TOPS
+- KITCHEN COUNTER TOPS AND VANITY TOPS -

-- ◆ Your granite countertops come sealed from the manufacturer.
-You will need to seal yearly and possibly more depending on use. - If your home has granite countertops you will need to apply a sealant every year. - ◆ DO NOT remove hot pots and skillets directly from the stove and place them on a countertop - burning and blistering will result.
+- Your granite countertops come sealed from the manufacturer.
+You will need to seal yearly and possibly more depending on use. - If your home has granite countertops you will need to apply a sealant every year. - ◆ DO NOT remove hot pots and skillets directly from the stove and place them on a countertop burning and blistering will result.
 The worst thing for countertops is liquids which will stain (unless wiped up immediately).
 Also, using the counter tops as cutting blocks will mar them. - Treat cultured marble vanity tops as you would glass or china surfaces.
 Liquid detergents or glass cleaners will effectively clean these tops.
 Items which stain marble will also stain cultured marble.
-Avoid extremes of temperature or sudden temperature changes. - Your builder is NOT responsible for markings, scratches, holes, stains, natural fissures or chips in kitchen countertops and bathroom vanity tops that are not documented during the walk-through inspection.
+Avoid extremes of temperature or sudden temperature changes. - ◆ Your builder is NOT responsible for markings, scratches, holes, stains, natural fissures or chips in kitchen countertops and bathroom vanity tops that are not documented during the new home orientation.